 A unique and threatened seabird

-Marbled murrelets (Brachyramphus marmoratus), small seabirds that nest in old-growth forests and feed in the Pacific Ocean.
+Marbled murrelets (Brachyramphus marmoratus) are small seabirds that nest in old-growth forests and feed in the Pacific Ocean.
 Murrelets need large areas of coastal and near coastal old-growth forest for nesting.
-They avoid fragmented and partially developed forest landscapes, and are declining rapidly in Washington and listed as a state endangered species.
+They avoid fragmented and partially developed forest landscapes, and are declining rapidly in Washington and listed as a state Endangered species.
+Marbled murrelets are listed as Threatened by the U.S. Fish and Wildlife Service under the federal Endangered Species Act.

 “We have a responsibility to restore old-growth forests and help marbled murrelet populations recover within Washington,” said Dave Werntz, Science and Conservation Director with Conservation Northwest.
 “We can ensure jobs and wildlife over the long run if we manage our state forests sustainably.”